 Tom Thorelli is one of the longest standing GTM partners and flies over from Chicago regularly to attend workshops and other GTM events.
 Tom has written extensively on the subject of the issues and challenges facing UK companies and the steps that can be taken to minimise risks.

-If you are considering US expansion, be sure to check out the “must-read” article below.
+If you are considering US expansion, be sure to check out the “must-read” article “10 legal issues to consider when expanding into the us.”
 Here, GTM Global co-founder, Ian Collins, talks to Tom and captures invaluable facts, insights and recommendations to help you prepare your international expansion plans.

 Tax & nexus